syncfusion-content/flutter-docs/Flutter/pdf-viewer/getting-started.md

 * File
 * Memory

-N> Currently, we do not support viewing the password-protected PDF document.

 ### Load document from the Asset

 The [SfPdfViewer.asset](https://pub.dev/documentation/syncfusion_flutter_pdfviewer/latest/pdfviewer/SfPdfViewer/SfPdfViewer.asset.html) creates a widget that displays the PDF document obtained from an [`AssetBundle`](https://api.flutter.dev/flutter/services/AssetBundle-class.html).
 The following code example explains the same.